Flexible fund managers see US small-cap selloff as a time to buy

-NEW YORK, Sept 26 (Reuters) - With the pounding that small-cap stocks have taken in the last few months, you could be forgiven for thinking they’ve fallen completely out of favor with investors.
+NEW YORK (Reuters) - With the pounding that small-cap stocks have taken in the last few months, you could be forgiven for thinking they’ve fallen completely out of favor with investors.

 Not so, at least not among a group of fund managers with the flexibility to buy shares of companies of all sizes and who don’t see the small-cap selloff as a canary in the coal mine signaling something more dire in store for U.S. stocks, as was the case when small-company stocks fell ahead of the 2008 financial crisis.